seqeralabs/nf-stresstest/README.md

 ## Introduction

-**seqeralabs/nf-stresstest** is a Nextflow pipeline designed to simulate different scenarios of dealing with varying input data sizes (large files, many small files) in Nextflow.
+**seqeralabs/nf-stresstest** is a Nextflow pipeline designed to simulate different scenarios of dealing with varying input data sizes (large files, many small files).

 The pipeline performs the following stress tests on big files: